TT-TimothyT/TT-Repo/wp-content/plugins/waymark/readme.txt

   - Collections use the `waymark_collection` Taxonomy.
   - Embed Maps using the `[Waymark]` [Shortcode](https://www.waymark.dev/docs/shortcodes/) anywhere they are supported, or dynamically using the `do_shortcode(["Waymark"])` [function](https://developer.wordpress.org/reference/functions/do_shortcode/).
 - Geographical data is stored in [GeoJSON](https://geojson.org/) format.
 [Types](https://www.waymark.dev/docs/types/) are specified using the `type` Property, i.e. `{feature: { geometry: { type: 'Point', coordinates: [0, 0] } }, properties: { type: 'Alert', title: 'Bridge Removed!' }`.
+- Specify which GeoJSON feature properties to store when importing (Settings > Overlays > Properties).
+These can be automatically appended to the Overlay Description, or accessed programatically via the `layer.feature.properties` Object.
 - Maps are displayed using the [Leaflet](https://leafletjs.com/) JavaScript library, which is bundled with Waymark and can be extended using the callback function.
 - Use the [JavaScript callback functions](https://www.waymark.dev/docs/callback-function/) to extend Waymark functionality client-side, provided either globally (for integration with *all* Waymark Maps) or provided as a [Shortcode parameter](https://www.waymark.dev/docs/shortcodes/#callback-function).

 Be sure to check out [Map First](https://github.com/opengis/map-first), a minimal WordPress theme with an *obsession* for Maps (it's open-source too and contains lots of comments about customisations).
-As seen in the [demo](https://www.ogis.app/yosemite/).

 **Waymark is free, open-source ([GPL v2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)) and a labour of Love**.
 I try to keep the plugin well supported, so please feel free to <a href="https://forms.gle/mthqAgSsMoTPM8SR9">reach out</a> with any issues, questions or feedback.